Skip to content

 Technology Vision

 RETRN has engineered a solution that meets all of these criteria with an advanced platform of new materials that are safe, cost-effective, home-compostable, and marine-biodegradable.
-By creating high-performing materials from abundant plant wastes such as brewers’ spent grains or paper mill rejects, this new technology will meet the needs of the packaging industry for creating sustainable products across the entire sector, replacing toxic plastic in products—from food serviceware cups and to-go trays to salad packs, snack bags, and pet food containers.
+By creating high-performing materials from abundant plant wastes such as brewers’ spent grains or paper mill rejects, this new technology creates high-performance, cost-advantaged products across the entire sector, replacing imported plastic liners in products—from food serviceware cups and to-go trays to salad packs, snack bags, and pet food containers.

 Potential for Impact